Pop quiz: Do you know the difference between copywriting and content marketing?

 How This Works with the Digital Sales Funnel

-Content can help you draw in clicks and build relationships that otherwise would have never found your site, and copy can ensure that your audience takes action once they’re actually there.
+Content can help you draw in clicks and build relationships, while copy makes sure that your audience takes action when they arrive.

-You can also use copy through PPC campaigns to drive users to your blog, which then builds a relationship and sends users to a lead magnet instead of asking for a direct sale.
+You can also use copy through PPC campaigns to drive users to your blog.
+This builds a relationship and sends users to a lead magnet instead of asking for a direct sale.

 What This Looks Like